 This is where the story ends

-It was May 1977, Knowing Me, Knowing You topped the charts and Britain was about to be gripped by a bizarre cultural clash between Elizabeth II and the Sex Pistols.
-But never mind the street parties – for football fans the warm spring of Jubilee year was all about Liverpool v Borussia Moenchengladbach, Tommy Docherty scoring with Mary Brown and a contentious climax to the First Division season.
+May 1977.
+Knowing Me, Knowing You was at number one and Britain would shortly be outraged by the Sex Pistols trying to upstage Elizabeth II.
+But never mind the street parties – for football fans that warm spring of Jubilee year was all about Liverpool v Borussia Moenchengladbach, Tommy Docherty running off with Mary Brown and a contentious climax to the First Division season.

-Neither Sunderland nor Bristol City had been entirely comfortable since coming up together from Division Two in 1976.
-The Robins made a valiant start as the excellent Paul Cheesley scored a headed winner at Arsenal on the opening day, but Cheesley’s season – and ultimately career – was ended in the very next match by a collision with Peter Shilton on an Ashton Gate pitch still rock-hard from that year’s record-breaking summer.
-For their part Sunderland lost 4-1 to City on September 4th, continuing a patchy start that ultimately cost Bob Stokoe his job.
-Replacement Jimmy Adamson oversaw nine consecutive defeats.
-By the start of February his team looked dead and buried.
+Neither Sunderland nor Bristol City ever looked particularly comfortable after being promoted the previous May.
+City’s exciting striker Paul Cheesley scored their headed winner at Arsenal on the opening day, but his season – and ultimately career – was ended seven days later when he fell awkwardly on an Ashton Gate pitch still rock-hard from that summer’s drought.
+Sunderland lost 4-1 in Bristol shortly afterwards, continued patchy form led to Bob Stokoe’s sacking and replacement Jimmy Adamson oversaw nine consecutive defeats.
+By the start of February they looked doomed.

 The facts are these.

-• Kick-off was put back by fifteen minutes due to heavy traffic and crowd congestion outside the ground, meaning the game at Everton started – and finished – sooner.
+- Kick-off was delayed by fifteen minutes because of “heavy traffic and crowd congestion outside the ground”.
+This meant Sunderland’s game at Everton started – and finished – sooner.

-• Coventry scored quickly and went 2-0 up just before the hour, Tommy Hutchison scoring both.
-Gow pulled one back immediately and then Gillies equalised on 79 minutes.
+- Coventry scored quickly and went 2-0 up just before the hour, Tommy Hutchison getting both.
+Gow pulled one back immediately and then Gillies equalised after 79 minutes.

-• With five minutes to go a result of Everton 1, Sunderland 0 was announced over the tannoy and displayed on the electronic scoreboard, encouraging both teams to play out the remaining time with a noticeable lack of enthusiasm.
-It was, as Andy Lyons memorably observed in When Saturday Comes, “a situation that just cried out for one maverick to seize the ball and make a dash for goal, shouting ‘To hell with mediocrity, you’re all whores’.”
+- A result of Everton 1, Sunderland 0 (it actually finished 2-0) was announced over the tannoy and displayed on Highfield Road’s electronic scoreboard with five minutes left, encouraging both teams to play out what time remained with very little enthusiasm.
+The situation, as Andy Lyons later wryly observed in When Saturday Comes, “just cried out for one maverick to seize the ball and make a dash for goal, shouting ‘To hell with mediocrity, you’re all whores’.”

-This tame conclusion to what had hitherto been a ruggedly combative game still rankles with Sunderland fans.
-They have blamed Jimmy Hill ever since for behaviour they regard as tantamount to match-fixing.
-The Coventry chairman’s part in the delayed kick-off has never been properly established, but it’s a matter of record that when the game at Goodison Park finished he raced into the announcer’s box screaming “Get it on the board”.
-Hill and Coventry were later found guilty by the FA of “influencing the outcome of a game by erroneous or foul means.”
-The club were fined and Hill was reprimanded.
+This tame conclusion – after what had hitherto been a ruggedly combative game – still rankles with Sunderland fans.
+They have blamed the Coventry chairman ever since for behaviour they regard as no better than match-fixing.
+Hill’s role in delaying kick-off has never been properly established, but it’s on record that when Sunderland’s result came through he raced to the Highfield Road announcer’s box screaming “Get it on the board!”

 Half the 37,000 crowd travelled from Bristol.
-It was the biggest exodus ever from the city for a football match.
+It was the city’s biggest ever exodus for a football match.
 These – with thanks to www.otib.co.uk – are their memories.

 If you don’t tell then I won’t